Book Appointment

 • Long-term treatment + cosmetic camouflage

-At Istanbul Vita, treatment plans are always personalised based on scalp analysis and hair density mapping.
+At Istanbul Vita, the approach is always customized according to scalp evaluation and hair density assessment.

 Daily Habits That Support Thicker, Healthier Hair